Revisiting the Effectiveness of LLM Pruning for Test-Time Scaling: Experiments and Results

 \textbf{Methodology and Protocol.} Our experiments follow a similar methodology to \citet{wang2025fewer}.
 In our experiments, we evaluate each of the model configurations (unpruned, different structured and unstructured pruning methods) under sequential TTS at five different thinking token limits: 512, 1024, 2048, 4096, 8192.
 All results are obtained over 3 runs with random seeds.
 Furthermore, we conduct experiments on standard sparsity ratios (10\% and 20\%) for unstructured pruning approaches (Wanda and Magnitude) as per prior work \cite{zhang2024structured,zhu2026high}.
-Note that for structured pruning (e.g. ShortGPT) the total parameter counts pruned are approximately similar to unstructured pruning, up to $\approx$7\%.
-Additionally, for structured pruning, a minimum of 1 layer block needs to be removed, making an exact equivalence in parameter counts impossible.
-Subsequently, we will investigate different sparsity allocation strategies such as Uniform, OWL, and LayerIF and their impact on TTS.
+Note that for structured pruning (e.g. ShortGPT) parameters are pruned as entire layer blocks, so vary from 2.7\%-7\% in terms of total parameter counts.\footnote{While these structured pruning rates of 2.7\% (1 layer) and 5.7\% (2 layers) for Qwen3-8B, and 3.5\% (1 layer) and 7\% (2 layers) for s1.1-7B, are non-standard for unstructured pruning, we also provide results for these pruning rates in Appendix \ref{appendix:Same_Sparsity} and obtain similar trends as our main experiments.} Subsequently, we will investigate different sparsity allocation strategies such as Uniform, OWL, and LayerIF and their impact on TTS.

-\looseness-1As prescribed in \citet{pmlr-v235-yin24e}, in our experiments on OWL, we set $M = 7$, where $M$ is defined as the value that determines the cutoff point for identifying outlier weights.
-For LayerIF, we apply targeted adjustments to ensure its applicability to TTS tasks.
-The original LayerIF \cite{askari2025layerif} allocates sparsity only to the attention layers of the LLM.
-For our experiments, to ensure that the comparisons with structured methods are fair, we apply the method to both attention and MLP layers.
+\looseness-1As prescribed in \citet{pmlr-v235-yin24e}, for OWL, we set $M = 7$, where $M$ is defined as the value that determines the cutoff point for identifying outlier weights.
+For LayerIF \cite{askari2025layerif}, we allocate sparsity to both attention and MLP layers.
 Moreover, for computational efficiency, we assume the Hessian to be the identity matrix as in prior work on influence analysis \cite{NEURIPS2020_e6385d39, chhabra2025oga, vitel2025first}.
-We provide additional implementation details in Appendix~\ref{appendix:Implementation}.
+Due to space constraints, we provide additional implementation details in Appendix~\ref{appendix:Implementation}.